Jeffrey-Lang/EasyAdmin-MySQL/README.md

 ```
 is set in your server config file.

 Done!
-EasyAdmin will handle the rest automatically
+EasyAdmin-MySQL will handle the rest automatically, do note that your banlist will have to be converted manually.